 (c) Notwithstanding the preceding two sub-paragraphs, the Conversion Price at which the Company has approved a Corporate Transaction prior to the closing of the Next Equity Financing or the Maturity Date shall be the amount (rounding up any fractions) obtained by dividing the Valuation Cap by the Fully-Diluted Capitalization on the closing date of the Corporate Transaction.

-“Corporate Transaction” shall mean (i) a sale, transfer, or other disposition of all or substantially all of the Company’s assets, (ii) a merger, share-for-share exchange (kabushiki kokan), or share transfer (kabushiki iten) (except a transaction in which the holders of capital stock of the Company immediately prior to such transaction continue to hold at least 50% of the voting power of the capital stock of the surviving company or a 100% parent company), (iii) an absorption-type corporate split or incorporation-type corporate split (limited to where all or substantially all businesses of the Company are to be succeeded to and excludes where the holders of capital stock of the Company immediately prior to such transaction continue to hold at least 50% of the voting power of the capital stock of the succeeding company or the newly incorporated company), (iv) an assignment of all or substantially all of the Convertible Securities of the Company (except a transaction in which the holders of capital stock of the Company immediately prior to such transaction will immediately after the transaction continue to hold at least 50% of the voting power of the capital stock of the assignee company), or (v) the dissolution or liquidation of the Company; provided, however, that a transaction shall not constitute a Corporate Transaction if its sole purpose is the incorporation of a holding company of the Company (which means the 100% parent company of the Company where the shareholders of the Company will come to hold shares in substantially the same ratios as the ratio of voting rights in the Company immediately before the transaction), and where shares are to be issued or disposed of in a bona fide financing transaction.
+“Corporate Transaction” shall mean (i) a sale, transfer, or other disposition of all or substantially all of the Company’s assets, (ii) a merger, share-for-share exchange (kabushiki kokan), or share transfer (kabushiki iten) (except a transaction in which the holders of capital stock of the Company immediately prior to such transaction continue to hold more than 50% of the voting power of the capital stock of the surviving company or a 100% parent company), (iii) an absorption-type corporate split or incorporation-type corporate split (limited to where all or substantially all businesses of the Company are to be succeeded to and excludes where the holders of capital stock of the Company immediately prior to such transaction continue to hold more than 50% of the voting power of the capital stock of the succeeding company or the newly incorporated company), (iv) an assignment of all or substantially all of the Convertible Securities of the Company (except a transaction in which the holders of capital stock of the Company immediately prior to such transaction will immediately after the transaction continue to hold more than 50% of the voting power of the capital stock of the assignee company), or (v) the dissolution or liquidation of the Company; provided, however, that a transaction shall not constitute a Corporate Transaction if its sole purpose is the incorporation of a holding company of the Company (which means the 100% parent company of the Company where the shareholders of the Company will come to hold shares in substantially the same ratios as the ratio of voting rights in the Company immediately before the transaction), and where shares are to be issued or disposed of in a bona fide financing transaction.

 (3) Value of property to be contributed upon exercise of the Rights, or its calculation method